The 5 Most Common Cryo Cure Mistakes (And How To Avoid Them)

 One common mistake is not freezing biomass at low enough temperatures or for long enough durations.
 Freezing your cannabis at -10℉ for one hour will not be sufficient to completely freeze the moisture within the buds.
 For Cryo Cure’s preservation process to work, all of the moisture content must be completely frozen.

 Another common error is packing the wet biomass in bags and then loading it into the freezer.
 When this happens, partial sublimation will occur, which results in freezer burn.
 Think of a frozen steak left in the freezer for too long — it’s the same principle here.
 This freezer burn can damage sensitive compounds like terpenes.
 Once the biomass is removed from the bags, it will be stuck together in a big block that must be broken apart.
-This ruins the aesthetic of the buds Live Resin Flower is known for.
+This ruins the aesthetic of the buds Live Cured Flower is known for.

 Solution: Ensure flower is thoroughly frozen by setting your freezer to at least -10°F. Depending on the volume of biomass you intend to freeze, you should leave your flower in the freezer for anywhere between 2 to 12 hours.
 The more biomass you’re freezing, the longer you should let it chill.
 Also, avoid freezing your buds in bags or other closed containers; instead, leave them exposed to the elements of the freezer.
 For best results, we recommend using WavDri Drying Trays, which easily stack and offer multiple flat surfaces to evenly spread buds for freezing.